Turbulent solutions of the binormal flow and the 1D cubic Schr\"odinger equation: Introduction

 \subsection{Links between the binormal flow and Schr\"odinger equations}

 We shall present now the link between the binormal flow and Schr\"odinger equations that is at the basis of our results.
 A detailed presentation is done in \S \ref{section-Hasimoto}.
-It is easy to see thatif $\chi$ is a binormal flow solution then its tangent vector $T = \chi_x$ satisfies the Schr\"odinger map equation with values in the sphere $\mathbb S^2$:
+It is easy to see that if $\chi$ is a binormal flow solution then its tangent vector $T = \chi_x$ satisfies

-that is the Heisenberg continuous model arrising in ferro-magnetic theory.
+This is the 1D Schr\"odinger map equation with values in the sphere $\mathbb S^2$, that coincides with the 1D Heisenberg continuous model derived in ferro-magnetic theory by Landau and Lifshitz in 1935 (\cite{LandauLifshitz1935}).
 Moreover, solutions of the Schr\"odinger map, and thus corresponding solutions of the binormal flow equation, are related, via the Hasimoto transformation, to the 1D focusing cubic Schr\"odinger equation (NLS) on the line:

 Indeed Hasimoto discovered in 1972 (\cite{Hasimoto1972}) the following transform based on the Frenet system of curves given by tangent, normal and binormal vector.
-If $\chi$ is a binormal flow solution with non-vanishing curvature, it is easy to show\footnote{This is due to the fact that if $\chi(t,x)$ is a binormal flow solution then, by computing and identifying the crossed second derivatives of the tangent and the normal vector $T_{tx}=T_{xt},n_{tx}=n_{xt}$, it follows that its curvature and torsion satisfy the system (called intrinsic equations):
+If $\chi$ is a binormal flow solution with non-vanishing curvature, it is easy to show\footnote{This is due to the fact that if $\chi(t,x)$ is a binormal flow solution then, by computing and identifying the crossed second derivatives of the tangent and the normal vector $T_{tx}=T_{xt},n_{tx}=n_{xt}$, it follows that its curvature and torsion $(c,\tau)$ satisfy the system (called intrinsic equations):